maya-a-iuga/Web-App-DevOps-Project/APMC-Project-Log.md

 In [My Azure DevOps account](https://dev.azure.com/apmcazure/), create project `AiCore--DevOps-Course`.

 Create a new pipeline, select GitHub, select the relevant AiCore webapp project repo, use the starter pipeline template.
+Save the pipeline, creating a `feature/azure-pipeline` branch.